oriolvelasco/Algorismia/Dynamic Programing/README.md

 - Atenció!!
 Llista incompleta
 ```
 # Falten els següents problemes d'aquesta llista
-- Fibonacci Numbers (1)
-- Chained pawns
 - El joc del Nim
-- Omgillas
 - Ranking AVL trees
-- Do it for the kids, Chuck!
 - Bags and boxes
 - Escape from Leng
 - To piss or not to piss